 You will find that tassels are available in a wide range of prices from $2 to $70.
 Hand-made items are often more expensive, but quality is a big factor in price as well.
 Look to see if the thread used is evenly dyed and consistently smooth in appearance.
 High-quality pieces should have no visible glue, loose threads or breaks in length.

-3. Consider Scale & Proportion
+3. Consider Scale and Proportion

 Don’t accent powerful drapes with an insignificantly sized rosette, and don’t overwhelm cafe curtains with an oversized braid when a 1/2-inch border ribbon will do.
-Use trim to emphasize shape or to bring visual weight to the window space.
+Use trim to emphasize shape or to bring visual weight to the your window space.

-4. Less Is More.
+4. Less Is More